DRJTBC - Easton-Phillipsburg (Route 22) Toll Bridge Rehabilitation

 - E-ZPass - dial 1-800-872-5061 (for E-ZPass issues only, or to get an account)

-Motorists and residents in the Easton-Phillipsburg area should anticipate and plan for increased traffic congestion for the remainder of 2013.
-To carry out construction activities, it will be necessary to limit traffic on Route 22 to single lanes of travel in each direction for extended periods.
+Motorists and residents in the Easton-Phillipsburg area should anticipate and plan for increased traffic congestion from mid-March through mid-December 2014.
+To carry out construction activities for the 2014's project stages, it will be necessary to limit traffic on Route 22 to single lanes of travel in each direction on an uninterrupted, round-the-clock basis for nine months.

-Traffic backups of several miles and severe travel delays are possible along Route 22 and there is a potential of spillover to local roads in the two riverside communities.
+Traffic backups of several miles and severe travel delays are possible along Route 22 and there is a potential of spillover to local roads in the two riverside communities, especially during busy job commuting periods.

 The Commission recommends that Route 22 motorists - in particular peak-period job commuters - use nearby I-78 as a travel alternative to circumvent the toll bridge project's lane closures, traffic congestion and delays.
 The Commission's Northampton Street Bridge ("the free bridge") is not recommended as a travel alternative because it already is congested and cannot handle vehicles in excess of three tons.